Computer Vision Engineer (m/f/d). Competency profile No 2.

 What do you see in the competency profile?

-Your attention probably is drawn to the column on end-to-end Computer Vision, which defines the profile.
+Your attention is probably drawn to the end-to-end Computer Vision column, which defines the profile.
 He has run through the process twice, from scratch to deployment.
 The second product received significant investment.
 The other pillar is a professional statement, offering a perspective on how Computer Vision practice is "grounded on the union of image processing and deep learning."

 You are looking at the competency profile of a mid-level practitioner for whom joining an early-stage startup has paid off.